-What (if anything) stops you from walking and cycling for more journeys in and around ? nd
+What (if anything) stops you from walking and cycling for more journeys in and around ?

 This question must be answered Please tick all that apply.

 Concern about road safety/road danger

 Traffic speed

 Traffic volume

 Unpleasant street environment

 Topography (hills)

 Disability

 Other

 Please Specify

-Please select vehicles (if any) you own from the following list: This question must be answered

-Own a car 0
+Dwn a car 0

-Own a motorbike 0
+Dwn a motorbike $\circ$

-Own a van or other commercial vehicle for work purposes 0
+Own a van or other commercial vehicle for work purposes $\circ$

-Own a combination of these 0
+Dwn a combination of these 0

 Do not own any of these 0

-Managed and a second a second and a second a -Us souls souss scheme was put in?
-E.g. easier to cross, less collisions etc.
+Addiscombe Healthy Neighbourhood (Dalmally Road) Questionnaire Response Analysis

 If you selected owning any of the vehicles at question 9, do you also walk, cycle or use public transport for some of your journeys?
-This question must be answered

-This question must be answered Much better 0

-Please select the extent as to how much walking, cycling and scooting you are doing now, than before the Covid-19 pandemic: Slightly better 0
+Please select the extent as to how much walking, cycling and scooting you are doing now, than before the Covid-19 pandemic:

-This question must be answered About the same 0

-Slightly worse 0

-Much more 0 Much worse 0
+Much more 0

-Slightly more 0 Please select the extent of the impact of the temporary scheme on your street since it was

-About the same 0 put in.
-E.g. Air pollution, noise congestion etc.

-Slightly less 0 This question must be answered
+Slightly more 0

-Much less 0 Much better 0

-Are there children and/or young people in your household?
-Slightly better 0

 About the same 0

-This question must be answered Slightly worse 0
+Slightly less 0

-Much worse 0
+Much less 0

-If 'Yes' please select the extent as to how much they are walking, cycling, scooting and skating now, than before the Covid-19 pandemic: Please select the extent of the conditions for walking, cycling, and scooting now compared to before the temporary scheme was in place?
+If 'Yes' please select the extent as to how much they are walking, cycling, scooting and skating now, than before the Covid-19 pandemic:

-This question must be answered This question must be answered

-Much more 0 mo questan massociationed
+Much more $\circ$

-Slightly more 0 Much better 0
+Slightly more $\circ$

-About the same 0 Slightly better 0
+About the same $\circ$

-Slightly less 0 About the same 0
+Slightly less 0

-Much less 0 Slightly worse 0
+Much less 0

-- Much worse 0

-Please select the extent of the impact on road safety in your street since the temporary
+Please select the extent of the impact on road safety in your street since the temporary scheme was put in?
+E.g. easier to cross, less collisions etc.